Graph Burning: Bounds and Hardness: Proper Interval Graphs

-\textbf{A consequence on the complexity of line graphs:} The above reduction has an interesting consequence on the complexity of the \BNP\ problem on the class of line graphs.
-Let $\mathcal{G}$ be the class of caterpillars with degree at most three.
+\textbf{Complexity Implication for Line Graphs:} The above reduction has an interesting implication on the complexity of the \BNP\ on the class of line graphs.
+Let $\mathcal{G}$ be the class of caterpillars with degree at most $3$.
 Let $\mathcal{G}_L$ be the class of the line graphs of graphs in $\mathcal{G}$.
-It can be seen as follows that each connected proper interval graph of order $n$ obtained using Construction~\ref{cons:proper} also belongs to $\mathcal{G}_L$; i.e., each of these graphs $G_L\in \mathcal{G}_L$ corresponds to the line graph of a caterpillar $G$ on $n+1$ vertices (in which the number of vertices in the central path of $G$ is one higher than the central path of $G_L$) and for each $Q_i^p$, the edges corresponding to the vertices $q_{ij}$ in $G_L$ become exactly the leaf edges incident on the internal vertices of the stem of the caterpillar $G$.
-Thus, we have the following corollary due to Theorem~\ref{thm:ProperNPC}.
+One can see that each connected proper interval graph $G_P$ of order $q$ obtained using Construction~\ref{cons:proper} belongs to $\mathcal{G}_L$ ($G_P \in \mathcal{G}_L$); i.e., $G_P$ corresponds to the line graph of a caterpillar $G \in \mathcal{G}$ of order $q+1$ (in which the diametral path of $G$ has exactly one more vertex than the central path $P$ of $G_P$), and for each $Q_\ell^P$ in $G_P$, the edges corresponding to each vertex $q_{ij}$ are due to a corresponding leaf edge in the caterpillar $G$, being incident on a unique vertex in the stem of $G$.
+Thus, we have the following corollary of Theorem~\ref{thm:ProperNPC}.